CSR

 Although low compared to SCOPE 3 emissions, they are subject to a reduction plan aimed at reducing electricity consumption:

-Complete relamping of the production and logistics areas of the old building - completed at the end of 2024
+Complete relamping in production and logistics areas of the old building - completed by the end of 2024

 The goal is to reduce direct and indirect emissions by 16% by 2025.